-Eekers et al. have published an international neurological atlas for contouring of organs at risk in consensus with the European Particle Therapy Network (EPTN).
+Eekers et al. have published an international neurological atlas for contouring of organs at risk in consensus with the European Particle Therapy Network (EPTN) in 2018 and an update in 2021.
 The purpose of this consensus atlas is to decrease inter- and intra-observer variability in delineating OARs relevant for neuro-oncology.

-Three-dimensional delineation of the fifteen consensus OARs for neuro-oncology are shown on CT and 3 Tesla (3T) MR images (slice thickness 1 mm with intravenous contrast agent).
+Three-dimensional delineation of the 25 consensus OARs for neuro-oncology are shown on CT (WW/WL 120/40, 3000/600), 3T MR images, (T1Gd, T2FLAIR 1mm) and 7T MR (MP2RAGE 0.7 mm).
 All are presented in transversal, sagittal and coronal view.

 Please cite this Atlas as follows:

-Eekers D, In ’t Ven L, Roelofs E, Postma A, Troost EG. EPTN International Neurological Contouring Atlas CancerData, 2017. doi:10.17195/candat.2017.08.1
+Eekers D, Di Perri D, Roelofs E, Postma A, Troost EG. EPTN International Neurological Contouring Atlas - 2021 Update CancerData, 2021. doi:10.17195/candat.2021.02.1